prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/structure/checkpoint.md

 # Personal Website Checkpoint I: Structure

-Create your own static website and publish it online.
+Create your own static website from scratch, and publish it online.

 ## Objectives

-  1. Configure a local development environment to include a text editor, a web browser, a local web server, and a version control client.
+  1. Practice developing in a local environment.
   * Use a text editor to create and manage programmatic files.
   * Gain familiarity with HTML.
   * Practice software version control.